 Rely on Freightquote to do the heavy lifting, use our online tool to calculate the freight class for you.

-How do I evaluate the liability limits of my machinery?
+- How do I evaluate the liability limits of my machinery?

+Each and every shipment (both LTL and truckload) includes limited liability coverage.
+The amount of liability coverage is calculated by the carrier and is dependent on the commodity type.
+For LTL, it typically covers a designated dollar amount per pound of freight being shipped.
 Assessing liability limits means understanding the potential risks associated with transporting your machinery and taking steps to mitigate those risks through shippers insurance or other means.
 As you’re shipping your new or used machinery or machinery parts, you will want to understand the carrier’s liability for freight loss and the limits within the liability coverage being offered.

-How much will it cost to ship my machinery or heavy equipment?
+- How much will it cost to ship my machinery or heavy equipment?

-Due to the vastness of the category, the cost to ship machinery or heavy equipment can vary widely.
+Due to the vastness of the category, the cost to ship machinery or heavy equipment rates can vary widely.
 Each shipment is unique, so it's important to consider the factors that contribute to the overall shipping cost:

 - Insurance